 Honestly, this simple life hack will help you to reduce your trash levels and overall waste footprint considerably.

-If you want to reduce your trash levels at home then you first need to know where your trash is being generated.
+If you want to reduce your trash levels at home, you first need to know where your trash is being generated.

 Did you know that it is estimated that 2 billion disposable razors are discarded each year?